 - 2 ½ - 3 tablespoon tamarind paste, store bought or homemade (see note)

-- ½ - 1 tsp chili flakes, to taste
+- ½ - 1 teaspoon chili flakes, or to taste

 - 3 Tbsp water

-- Deglaze with the sauce then add the rice noodles, mushrooms and tofu.
+- Deglaze with the sauce mixture then add the rice noodles, mushrooms and tofu.
 Keep tossing until all the sauce has been absorbed.
 Taste the noodles, and if they are still undercooked, add a splash of water and let cook until dry again.
 You can also add a little more tamarind if you think it needs it.

-If you want to add eggs: Once the noodles have absorbed most of the sauce, push the noodles to one side.
+- If you want to add eggs: Once the noodles have absorbed most of the sauce, push the noodles to one side.
 Add eggs into the empty space, break the yolks and let the eggs set about half way.
 Then put the noodles over the eggs and let the eggs cook for 30 more seconds until the egg is set.
 Then toss to break up the eggs.

-Turn off the heat, add bean sprouts and garlic chives and toss to mix.
+- Turn off the heat, add bean sprouts and garlic chives and toss to mix.
 Taste and adjust seasoning.
 Plate and sprinkle with roasted peanuts, if using.

 - Only buy tamarind from Thailand, which is sometimes labeled as "tamarind concentrate.
 Sourness varies significantly between brands, so start with 2 ½ tablespoon and add more at the end if needed.
 Do not buy tamarind paste from India because it is much more concentrated.